The InkSplit GIMP Plug-In

 I'll be walking you through 3 different examples today and explain some challenges you might run into with each of them.
 Let's start with a relatively simple one.

-This is a 2-color logo that I imported from a vector file at the correct size.
-If we zoom in, we'll see that anti-aliasing has been disabled, so the colors are sharp and clear.
-This is an ideal starting point.
-I've also chosen an image with transparency built in and clearly separate colors.
-There is also no extra blank space around the image.
+To start with a simple example, here is a 2-color logo that I imported from a vector file and it is already sized for a 300 DPI print.
+If we zoom in, we'll see that anti-aliasing was disabled on import, so the colors are sharp and clear.
+This is the ideal starting point.
+I've also chosen an image with transparency built in and clearly defined colors.
+You'll also note this example also no extra margin around the image.

 All of these details can play a factor into the final result.
 All of these differences are what my script helps to control in the process of extracting colors.